Equation Discovery with Bayesian Spike-and-Slab Priors and Efficient Kernels: Related Work

-Early work \citep{bongard2007automated,schmidt2009distilling} uses genetic programming and symbolic regression~\citep{koza1994genetic} to find differential equations.
-These are costly and easily produce tediously long expressions.
 The recent break-through SINDy~\citep{brunton2016discovering} uses sparse linear regression to select PDE operators from a pre-specified dictionary.
 The sparsity is fulfilled by a sequential threshold ridge regression (STRidge) method, which repeatedly conducts least-mean-square estimation and weight truncation.
 While SINDy was originally developed to discover ODEs, by augmenting the dictionary with partial derivatives over spatial variables, SINDy can be extended for discovering PDEs for spatial-temporal systems~\citep{rudy2017data,schaeffer2017learning}.
 The SINDy family of approaches use numerical differentiation to evaluate candidate operators, and it can suffer from scarce and noisy data.
 To alleviate this issue, recent works~\citep{berg2019data,both2021deepmod,chen2021physics} use deep NNs to approximate the solution, applying automatic differentiation to evaluate and select the operators.
-These methods can therefore be viewed as instances/extension of the PINNs~\citep{raissi2019physics,krishnapriyan2021characterizing}.
+These methods can therefore be viewed as instances or extension of PINNs~\citep{raissi2019physics,krishnapriyan2021characterizing}.
 In \citep{berg2019data}, a deep NN is first used to fit the data, and then a sparse linear regression with $L_1$ regularization is applied to select the operators.
 In \citep{both2021deepmod}, the NN and sparse linear regression are jointly trained.
 In \citep{chen2021physics}, a joint training strategy is also used, but it performs an alternating optimization of the NN loss and sparse regression, and it uses STRidge for weight truncation.
 The most recent work~\citep{sun2022bayesian} develops a Bayesian spline learning (BSL) method, which uses splines to approximate the solution and a student-$t$ prior, \ie relevance vector machines~\citep{tipping2001sparse}, for sparse linear regression.
 It uses a similar alternating optimization strategy to \citep{chen2021physics}.
 To quantify the uncertainty, BSL then applies Stochastic Weight Averaging-Gaussian (SWAG)~\citep{maddox2019simple} for posterior approximation of the weights.